NET-A-PORTER/outnet-2015/README.md

 ## Build

-Run
 ```bash
 npm run build
 ```
-to regenerate breakpoints and icons if you change them.
+Regenerates breakpoints and icons (if you change `device-breakpoints.json` or if you add a new icon).

 ## Upgrading